NoroffFEU/development-platforms/folqi-video-case-study.md

 ## Summary

 The video describes the Folqi Care project in relation to the development platforms module.
-You can also find this video's PDF and Keynote formats on this page.
-Feel free to download and use these files if you wish so.
+You can also find this video's PDF format on this page.

 ### Credits